Finding an Internship

 You can base your search for an internship on many different factors.
 Some of the possible criteria are: specific fields, skills you want to utilize or gain, work style (office, outside field, independent), geographic locations, commuting options, finances, job market considerations, and whether academic credit is offered.
 You will want to think about these factors before you begin your search.
 Start by asking yourself the following:

 - What are your skills, interests, values, competencies, background...?

 - What motivates you?
 What type of experience interests you?

 - What types of skills would you like to use and develop?

 - What are goals for this internship?
 Are you hoping to receive an offer for a full-time job?

-Career Services provides extensive online resources with information on occupations, majors related to careers, salary data, interviewing guidelines, resume examples, and more.
+Student Engagement & Career Development provides extensive online resources with information on occupations, majors related to careers, salary data, interviewing guidelines, resume examples, and more.